jfrxelza3im/Twitter_Analysis_Sentiment/README.md

 # Twitter_Analysis_Sentiment
-This project is based on exploring and learning classification algorithms of machine learning and using NLTK for sentence emotion.
+This project aim to explore and learning classification algorithms of machine learning and using NLTK for sentence emotion.